Music of Pyotr Ilyich Tchaikovsky: Songs

 Technically, the songs are marked by several features: artistic simplicity, artlessness of musical language, variety and originality of melody and richness of accompaniment.
 The songs helped cross-pollinate the composer's work in other genres, with many of his operatic arias closely related to them.
-While None but the Lonely Heart may be the one of his finest songs, as well as perhaps the best-known in the West, the Six Romances, Op.
+While None but the Lonely Heart may be one of his finest songs, as well as perhaps the best-known in the West, the Six Romances, Op.
 65 and the Six Romances, Op.
 73 are especially recommendable.